Building the Future Together

 As equity investors, our partnering First Nations communities can grow their self-sufficiency and economic sustainability in ways that align with their own values while being profitable.
 The traditional knowledge and understanding of the land are significant assets that our First Nations partners bring to One Sky Forest Products that will stabilize the forest industry and be compatible with sustainable forest management in traditional territories.

-We are proud to partner with Montreal Lake Business Ventures MLBV), Wahpeton Dakota Developments (WDD) and Meadow Lake Tribal Council (MLTC).
+We are proud to partner with Montreal Lake Business Ventures (MLBV), Tatanka Oyate Holdings (formerly known as Wahpeton Development Corporation) (TOH) and Meadow Lake Tribal Council (MLTC).
 These organizations are committed to high standards of governance, forest-based economic development, wealth creation, employment generation, and self sufficiency for present and future generations.
 All three have inclusive representation (ownership and employment) of significance in northern Saskatchewan Indigenous communities.
 Other First Nations groups are currently in discussion with OSFP for potential equity participation and fibre supply.

 montreal lake business ventures (MLBV)